CSC207-UofT/course-project-utinder-1/phase2/design_document.md

 New implementation of the Pomodoro Timer which is a study focus timer, which can be found on the bottom navigation bar.

 New implementation of Task from the homepage where users can add short-term tasks such as TO DOs that they can add and remove smoothly.

+Lastly, we repackaged all the files in each page into the specific layer of the clean architecture to understand their relationship.

 ## Functionality
 For the phase 2, we connected various features and database together.
 For each page in our app, we've added the following features/functions for the better app performance: